Coldplay – Everyday Life

 I’m a massive Kesha fan, and always have been.
 I remember rocking the fuck out of every track on Animal in my bedroom as a teen.
 I also supported every official release after that, including mostly wonderful Rainbow.
 Her upcoming album High Road also seems promising and I can’t wait to hear it in full.
 This non-album single released in June last year is not really my cup of tea, as I prefer when Kesha drops bangers, not standards.

 Recorded in a creepy Cabaret style and produced like a bedroom demo from Garage Band song is one of the lowest points of her career.
-A bit of social/political commentary is good but it could have been done so much better.
+A bit of social/political commentary is fair, but it could have been done so much better.
 “Vroom vroom, fuck you / what if life as we knew it was over?”.
 Well, mine is, after hearing this song.

 Madonna – Bitch I’m Loca